top of page

 The fans that attend games at McLane Stadium are energetic, fun, polite, respectful, and knowledgeable.
 Also, Baylor University being the centerpiece of Waco, the city is decked out in green and gold, with the local shops decorated to show support for the Bears.
 If you can get to the homecoming game, then be sure to watch the homecoming parade through the streets of Waco.

 Baylor Bears fans are what you expect from big-time college football, yet offer a close family atmosphere, since the university is a 14,000-student undergraduate private school.
-The Baylor student section sits along the visiting sideline, and can be identified by their gold shirts, standing the whole game, and serving as the sparkplug for the energy inside McLane Stadium.
+The Baylor student section sits along the visitor sideline, and can be identified by their gold shirts – they stand for the whole game, and serve as the sparkplug for the energy inside McLane Stadium.

 The best advice for finding parking is not to wait; get there early and enjoy the game day atmosphere.
 Campus streets start closing 4 hours before kickoff, and parking lots open 3 hours prior.
 There is limited ADA/handicap parking, with a shuttle leaving from the Baylor Research & Innovation Collaborative (BRIC).
 In addition, since McLane Stadium has unique access in getting to the stadium (the Brazos River provides the ability to use a boat), I suggest reading the boating guidelines and rules on Baylor’s website if you plan on sailgating, or if you plan to get to the stadium via water.

-Overall McLane Stadium has above average accessibility for fans, but note that the stadium (like most others) has a no re-entry policy except for medical emergencies.
-Baylor University also has a clear bag policy – bags must be clear plastic vinyl or PVC that do not exceed 12”x12”x6”, or be a small clutch bag no larger than 4.5”x6.5”x3”.
-Prohibited bags include, but are not limited to, backpacks, briefcases, camera bags, cinch bags, computer bags, coolers, diaper bags, duffle bags, fanny packs, luggage, and any other bag deemed to not meet the clear bag policy.
+McLane Stadium (like many others nowadays) has a no re-entry policy except for medical emergencies.
+Baylor University also has a clear bag policy – bags must be clear plastic vinyl or PVC and not exceed 12”x12”x6”, or you can bring a small clutch bag no larger than 4.5”x6.5”x3”.

 Return on Investment 3

-Baylor football burst onto the national scene when Robert Griffin III won the Heisman Trophy, while the decision to move back to campus into a top-notch facility produced a high demand for tickets.
-Single-game ticket prices vary at the Baylor Box Office depending on the opponent and on availability.
-The cheapest price is the general admission section, priced at $20-$55 (general admission is located on the grass berm around the scoreboard and doesn’t allow access to the rest of the stadium).
-Reserved seats range from $70 to $125, with most of the available tickets being in the upper 300 levels; fans who want lower-level seats should look at third-party ticket sellers.
+Sportscasters lists Baylor in the middle of the Big 12 Conference in terms of average ticket prices.
+Single-game ticket prices also vary at the Baylor box office depending on the opponent and on the availability.
+The cheapest price is the general admission section, priced at $15 or $50 depending on the opponent (general admission is located on the grass berm around the scoreboard, and doesn’t allow access to the rest of the stadium).
+The reserved seats range from $70 to $200, with most of the available tickets being in the upper 300 levels; fans who want lower-level seats should look at third-party ticket re-sellers.

-McLane Stadium is a beautiful setting for college football, being situated on the Brazos River and not far from campus, which includes the Bill & Eva Williams Bear Habitat – the habitat provides educational awareness about black bears, and is well worth a visit before or after the game.
+McLane Stadium is a beautiful setting for college football, being situated on the Brazos River and not far from campus, which includes the Bill & Eva Williams Bear Habitat – the habitat provides educational awareness about black bears and is well worth a visit before or after a game.

-One of Baylor’s unique traditions is the Baylor Line.
-The Baylor Line in their gold shirts rush out onto the field to form a tunnel for the football team to run through, and also provide excitement, support, and stay until after the game, when ‘That Good Ole Baylor Line’ is played by the band.
-No other stadium can claim that their freshmen raise the game day atmosphere, but here at Baylor the freshman class is very active and add tons of energy to the experience.
+One of Baylor’s unique traditions is the Baylor Line – the Baylor Line in their gold shirts rush out onto the field to form a tunnel for the football team to run through, and also provide excitement, support, and stay until after the game, when ‘That Good Ole Baylor Line’ is played by the band.
+No other stadium can claim that their freshmen raise the game day atmosphere, but here at Baylor the freshman class is very active, and add tons of energy to the game day experience.

 The sailgating here at McLane Stadium, which fans at only a few college football stadiums can partake in, also adds to the experience.
 In addition, Baylor University recognizes their only Heisman Trophy winner, Robert Griffin III, with a mural inside the stadium and a statue on the plaza at the open end.
 Furthermore, Touchdown Alley (located just across the Basin Bridge) is built on top of the old Floyd Casey Stadium turf; the creativity of bringing that turf over to the new stadium to use as part of the game day atmosphere connects the past to the present.